Retail Podcast 314: Alex Shuford on Managing Expectations in Customer Service

-Bob Phibbs interviewed Alex Shuford, CEO of ARRA, HF Companies.
-In this episode Bob and Alex talked about managing expectations when it comes to customer service.
+Bob Phibbs interviewed Alex Shuford, CEO of RHF Investments, Inc. In this episode Bob and Alex talked about managing expectations when it comes to customer service.

 Bob: Welcome.
-Alex Shuford, CEO of ARRA, H F companies, and that includes century furniture, Hancock and Moore, Hickory chair, and others.
+Alex Shuford, CEO of RHF companies, and that includes Century Furniture, Hancock and Moore, Hickory Chair, and others.

 Alex: Thank you.
 Great to be with you.

 Bob: Thank you.
 So, who are you and what do you have to do with retail?

 Alex: I'm a third-generation owner and operator of a large luxury U.S. furniture manufacturer across multiple brands and have been in the business for 20 years.
 I actually started, strangely enough, in retail as a young man, right out of college, which is a whole different story.

 Bob: No one goes to college and says, I'm going to go work in retail.
 I did that, but, I'm just curious, did people call you back and say, “would you like to work in furniture?”